Private Bedroom and Bathroom

 Today is the day of the difficult decision!
 What to do?
 The Camino de Santiago has two paths to reach Sarria - take the high road through San Xil (shorter) and enjoy the beautiful views from atop the ridge or visit the ancient monastery of Samos along the river valley.
 You'll have to choose one or the other, or maybe do both!
 By day, walk along the hills of San Xil and in the evening, catch a taxi to visit one of Spain's oldest monasteries!
 (B)

 Sarria to Portomarín23 KMs / 14 miles

-Sarria is a large market town filled with small shops catering to the locals and faraway pilgrims.
-Strolling through the country side on a combination of tiny back roads and country footpaths, you pass the 100km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
-Onward we continue to Portomarín, where we see the 12th-century Church of San Juan, a fortified church, standing guard over the River Miño.
+Sarria is a large market town filled with small shops that cater to both locals and faraway pilgrims.
+Strolling through the countryside on a combination of tiny backroads and country footpaths, you will pass the 100km marker, a milestone (or kmstone!) for the millions of pilgrims who have traversed this same spot during the last millennium.
+Onward, we continue to Portomarín, where we see the 12th-century Church of San Juan, a fortified church, standing guard over the River Miño.
 (B)

 Portomarín to Lestedo20 KMs / 12 miles

 More than halfway to Santiago, leaving Portomarín the walk begins with a gentle climb out of the river valley and through typical Galician villages, decorated with hórreos, raised corncribs, and the occasional carved granite cross that marks the way to Santiago.
 In the hamlet of Lameiros, pay special attention to the 17th century Cross showing the Crucifixion of Christ.
 As you work your way into Palas de Rei, you'll begin to notice the many eucalyptus forests of Galicia.
 (B)